simplificator/simplificator-blog/content/posts/interesting-read-on-the-web-app-myth.md

 ---
-title: "Interesting read on "the web app myth""
+title: Interesting read on "the web app myth"
 date: 2015-02-12
 ---